What are waves?

 heading towards you, you have to paddle like mad to be able to catch

 it.
-In other words, you have to be travelling with some speed and momentum
+In other words, you have to be traveling with some speed and

 is that?
 To travel with a wave, you have to accelerate to the speed